 Access Full Position Posting

-Minimum undergraduate degree is required with graduate degree preferred or four years recent experience (defined as within the last five years) working at York University and performing the same or similar tasks.
-This educational requirement is in addition to the minimum experiential requirement listed below.
+Masters' Degree or an equivalent of 5 years recent experience (defined as within the last six years) working at York University and performing the same or similar tasks.
+This education equivalency is in addition to the experiential requirements outlined below.

 Access Full Position Posting